lucaspedro/Weather-Search-Panel-With-History---Openweather-API-JQuery-NodeJS-MySQL/README.md

 # Mysql Database

-Here at the root of the project is a file containing the table implemented to record the history.
+Here, at the root of the project, there is an SQL file that contains a table implemented for record or history.
 With name "BD_mySQL.sql".

 Before uploading the table, it is necessary to create the database with the name "testenode".
 To do so, simply run the following MySQL commands: